Chico Hopkins

-Ray "Chico" Hopkins (born 8 July 1946) is a Welsh international rugby player who was also a member of the British Lions.
+Ray "Chico" Hopkins (born 8 July 1946) is a Welsh former international rugby player who was also a member of the British Lions.

 Background

-Ray Hopkins was born in Maesteg, Wales, and he later worked as a National Coal Board fitter at their workshop in Maesteg.
+Ray Hopkins was born in the industrial town of Maesteg in Cwm Llynfi - the Llynfi Valley - in the county of Glamorgan in south Wales.
+Following his education, he worked as a National Coal Board fitter at their workshop in Maesteg.